sleepyseal/TransferScore/Readme.md

 Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
 ============================================================================
-This repo is the official implementation of our paper *"Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
-A Metric for Unsupervised Evaluation of Domain Adaptation."*
+This repo is the official implementation of our paper *"Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?"*
 Accepted by **ICLR2024** , to cite this work:
 ```
 @inproceedings{yang2023can,